BenEli1/ProducerConsumer/README.md

 # Input:

-the sizes of the bounded queue are given in the config file :
+the sizes of the bounded queues are given in the config file :

 first row - producer number ,second row - the amount of items the producer wants to publish,third row - the queue size and then an empty line that way for each producer, the last line is the size of the screen manager queue.